DanijelMisulic/dice_roller/README.md

 <b>python manage.py runserver 0.0.0.0:8000</b><br/>
 Then visit this url: http://localhost:8000/ and enjoy playing!</br>

-This repo is equiped with unittests as well.
+This repo is equipped with unittests as well.
 Just navigate to the dice folder and run the following command:</br>
 <b>python -m unittest test_helper_functions</b>